gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The target architecture is used by Gradle's dependency management engine to publish and resolve artifacts that are compatible based on extra metadata (debug vs release, x86 vs x86-64, etc).

 ## Improvements for plugin authors

+### Stricter validation with `validateTaskProperties`

+Cacheable tasks are validated stricter than non-cacheable tasks by the `validateTaskProperties` task, which is added automatically by the [`java-gradle-plugin`](userguide/java_gradle_plugin.html).
+For example, all file inputs are required to have a normalization declared, like e.g. `@PathSensitive(RELATIVE)`.
+This stricter validation can now be enabled for all tasks via [`validateTaskProperties.enableStricterValidation = true`](javadoc/org/gradle/plugin/devel/tasks/ValidateTaskProperties.html#setEnableStricterValidation-boolean-).

+## Apply plugins from included build using `plugins { }` block

+The [`plugins { }`](userguide/plugins.html#sec:plugins_block) block in build scripts can now be used to refer to plugins defined in included builds.
+In previous versions of Gradle, this was possible but required some additional boiler-plate code in the settings file.
+This boiler-plate is now no longer required.

+This change makes it super easy to add a test build for a Gradle plugin and streamlines the process of implementing a Gradle plugin.
+You can also use this feature to conveniently work on changes to a plugin and builds that use that plugin at the same time, to implement a plugin that is both published and used by projects in the same source repository, or to structure a complex build into a number of plugins.

+Using the `plugins { }` block also makes the Gradle Kotlin DSL much more convenient to use.

+You can find out more about composite builds in the [user manual](userguide/composite_builds.html).

 ### Conveniences for Map properties